fmmaguire/Pinterest_Data_Pipeline/README.md

 - Create a connector with MSK Connect
   - Create and configure a connector, update topics.regex and bucket name
   - Select the IAM role used for authentication to the MSK cluster in the Access permissions tab

+Configure API in API Gateway
+- Build a Kafka REST proxy integration method for the API
+  - Create a resource that allows you to build a PROXY integration for your API
+  - Create an HTTP ANY method for this resource using the PublicDNS of your EC2 machine for the Endpoint URL.
+  - Deploy the API and save the Invoke URL
+- Set up the Kafka REST proxy on the EC2 client
+  - Modify the kafka-rest.properties file with the IAM authentication needed for the MSK cluster
+  - Start the REST proxy on the EC2 client machine
+- Send data to the API
+  - Modify the user_posting_emulation.py as required to send data to the Kadka topics using the API Invoke URL

 #### File structure
 To be added.